techidaily/site-extra-approaches/source/_posts/new-tips-to-design-an-eye-catching-logo-for-podcasts.md

 ![online logo maker logo](https://images.wondershare.com/filmora/article-images/2023/01/podcasts-logos-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The last online web-based logo maker on our list is Online Logo Maker.
 It is just as quick and straightforward to use as the previous two softwares in this list.
 Online Logo Maker’s capability can be backed up by the 2,000,000+ brands that use it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 2: Video and audio editing software